 Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

-● Antiques of a Mechanical Nature is the website of Carole & Larry Meeker of California.
-Beyond items for sale, they share a tremendous amount of archived information of interest to collectors.
-Their Past Sales/Archive contains information and images on hundreds of antique irons, trivets and other laundry related items.
+● ● Antiques of a Mechanical Nature is the website of Carole & Larry Meeker of California.
+Their Past Sales/Archive contains information on antique irons, trivets and other laundry related items.

 ● Lee Maxwell’s Washing Machine Museum in Colorado is in the Guinness Book of Records.
 Maxwell is the author of the book “Save Women’s Lives ~ History of Washing Machines”.
 Watch a tour video of the museum.

 ● The Museum of Romanian Records is located in Bucharest, Romania.
 It houses the world’s largest collections of trivets, pressing irons and corkscrews.
-Tours are available Monday through Sunday by reservation only.
+Tours are available by reservation only.

 ● Pressing Iron and Trivet Collectors of America shares information on irons, trivets and other laundry collectibles and is constantly adding new information.

 Nothing compares to a physical reference book when researching antiques and collectibles!
 I access my library frequently and display my reference books and catalogs alongside my collectibles.

-You’ll find information on my two trivet books on a different page.
+You’ll find information on my two trivet books on a separate page.

 The following resources are my favorites.
 Although the majority are older and out of print, most titles are still available online in the resale market at a reasonable price.
 They are worth adding to your reference library because they provide information sometimes otherwise unavailable.